RESTful-Drupal/restful/docs/plugin.md

 `defaultSortInfo()` in your class definition.

-This method should return an associative array, with each element having a key that matches a field from `publicFieldsInfo()`, and a value of either 'ASC' or 'DESC'.
+This method should return an associative array, with each element having a key that matches a field from `publicFields()`, and a value of either 'ASC' or 'DESC'.
 Bear in mind that for entity based resources, only those fields with a `'property'` (matching to an entity property or a Field API field) can be used for sorting.